zbo14/dotfiles_OLD/README.md

 ## Usage

-Clone the repo and `sh install.sh`.
+Clone the repo and `./install.sh`.